-Toremifene comes as a tablet to be taken orally (by mouth) around the same time each day.
-Do not eat grapefruit or drink grapefruit juice while you use Toremifene, as these can affect how your body absorbs the medication.
+Toremifene comes as a tablet to be taken orally (by mouth) around the same time each day, with or without food.

-Blood clots are a rare side effect that can occur anywhere in the body.
-They occur most frequently in the calves, and can travel from there to the lungs.
-Women at risk for developing blood clots include those with a family history of blood clots, heavy smokers, those who have an inactive lifestyle, older women, and those with other predisposing medical problems.
+This medication increases the risk of developing a blood clot, which most frequently occurs in the calves, and can travel from there to the lungs.
+Women at higher risk for developing blood clots include those with a family history of blood clots, heavy smokers, those who have an inactive lifestyle, older women, and those with other predisposing medical problems.
 Women with any one of these risk factors may want to consider another therapy that does not have this side effect.

 Signs of a blood clot in the leg may include any of the following: leg pain, warmth, swelling of one leg more than the other.
 Signs of a blood clot in the lung could include: fever, shortness of breath that comes on very quickly, racing heart, chest pain (that tends to be worse when you take a deep breath).
 If you have any of these signs or symptoms of blood clots, you will need to be seen immediately so that you can be treated.
 Blood thinners can be given.
 Call your doctor or nurse.

-In clinical trials, women taking toremifene for a long period of time were more likely to have endometrial cancer, as compared to women who took placebo.
-This risk was very small, and doctors believe that the benefits of toremifene outweigh this risk.
+There is a very small of developing endometrial cancer while taking this medication.
+Healthcare professionals believe that the benefits of this medication outweigh this risk.
 Women should promptly report any menstrual irregularities, vaginal bleeding, pelvic pressure/pain, or any vaginal discharge, as these may be symptoms of endometrial cancer.
-An endometrial biopsy should be done to test for cancer if any of these symptoms occur.
+An endometrial biopsy should be done if any of these symptoms occur.

 Other side effects reported include: headache, swelling of the hands and/or feet, dizziness, weight gain, vaginal discharge and insomnia.
 Mood changes or depression can occur.
 Please talk to your healthcare provider if you feel that you are troubled by these symptoms.